strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

 The PMHC MDS reporting changes are designed to capture this funded service activity through the reserved Episode tag ``!br20``.

-More information is available in the "Primary Mental Health Care Minimum Data Set Circular 2020/01 – January 2020".
+More information is available in the :download:`Primary Mental Health Care Minimum Data Set Circular 2020/01 – January 2020 </_static/PMHCMDS Circular 2020-01.pdf>`.

 .. _br20-funded-PHNS: